SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/managing-permissions.html.md

 |Device control|Permissions to remote control devices.
 |Full access|Complete access to the associated devices, mainly to simplify configuration.

 > **Info:** Service providers will see an additional permission "Support" in their "management" tenant.
 This permission lets users of the service provider give support to their customer's users.
-See [Supporting other users](/guides/users-guide/enterprise-edition#users-in-other-tenants) below.
+See [Supporting users in other tenants](/guides/users-guide/enterprise-edition#users-in-other-tenants) below.

 Add a permission to the role by clicking the plus icon next to the desired category.